tommyettinger/jdkgdxds/README.md

 once from the Array; similarly, if it appears twice, it is removed twice.
 Here, we have the List behavior for removeAll(), but also keep the Array behavior in `removeEach()`.

+Here, we rely on some shared common functionality in two other libraries (by the same author).
+[Digital](https://github.com/tommyettinger/digital) has core math code, including the BitConversion and Base classes that were here earlier.
+[Juniper](https://github.com/tommyettinger/juniper) has the random number generators that also used to be here.
+Having these as external libraries allows someone's LibraryA that really only needs the core math from digital to only use that, but for projects that need both jdkgdxds and LibraryA, the shared dependency won't be duplicated.

 ## How do I get it?

 You have two options: Maven Central for stable-ish releases, or JitPack to select a commit of your choice to build.